Introduction

 , without reading the entire input.
 This results in

 more efficient execution of the query.
-In the example above, the filter operator
+In the previous example, the filter

 predicate.